ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-10-1.md

-Chapter 9: Applying Resilience to Professional Growth: Using Resilience for Career Development
+Using Resilience for Career Development
 ==============================================================================================

 Resilience is a critical skill for social workers, but it also has applications beyond day-to-day job performance.
 By applying resilience to professional growth and career development, social workers can build the skills and knowledge needed to advance their careers and make a greater impact in their communities.
 In this chapter, we will explore how social workers can use resilience to drive their professional development.